History of the Great Wall of China: Pre-imperial China (7th century – 221 BC)

+The State of Wei built two walls.
+One were built in the northwest of the frontier, named the Hexi Wall, completed in 361 BC.
+One section was built in the south of the state, bordering the Han state, called the Henan Wall, was completed in 356 BC.
+The extant ruins of the western wall can be found in Hancheng, Shaanxi.

+The Wall of the Zheng was initially constructed in 355 BC.
+Zheng was later defeated by the Han, which continually constructed the wall.
+This section of wall is called the Wall of Zhenghan.
+Its ruins are in present-day Xinzheng City in Henan Province.

 Of these walls, those of the northern states Yan, Zhao, and Qin were connected by Qin Shi Huang when he united the Chinese states in 221 BC.
 The walls, known as Changcheng (長城) – literally "long walls", but often translated as "Great Wall" – were mostly constructed of tamped earth, with some parts built with stones.
 Where natural barriers like ravines and rivers sufficed for defence, the walls were erected sparingly, but long fortified lines were laid where such advantageous terrains did not exist.
 Often in addition to the wall, the defensive system included garrisons and beacon towers inside the wall, and watchtowers outside at regular intervals.
 In terms of defence, the walls were generally effective at countering cavalry shock tactics, but there are doubts as to whether these early walls were actually defensive in nature.
 Nicola Di Cosmo points out that the northern frontier walls were built far to the north and included traditionally nomadic lands, and so rather than being defensive, the walls indicate the northward expansions of the three northern states and their desire to safeguard their recent territorial acquisitions.
 This theory is supported by the archeological discovery of nomadic artifacts within the walls, suggesting the presence of pre-existing or conquered barbarian societies.
 It is entirely possible, as Western scholars like di Cosmo and Lattimore suggest, that nomadic aggression against the Chinese in the coming centuries was partly caused by Chinese expansionism during this period.